cgwire/gazu/README.md

 gazu.client.set_host("https://zou-server-url")
 ```

-Then try to fetch all the open projects:
+Let's finish with an example.
+Fetch all the open projects:

 ```
 projects = gazu.projects.open_projects()
 ```

-Then jump to the documentation to see what features are available!
+Then jump to the [documentation](https://gazu.cg-wire.com) to see what features are available!

 ### Documentation